olgab/waisdamissions/docs/frontend.md

 * less-files were removed.
 Compare the folder [/styles/less](https://github.com/beeldengeluid/waisda/tree/master/src/main/webapp/static/styles/less) and the full list at the [twitter/bootstrap repository](https://github.com/twitter/bootstrap/tree/master/less "Twitter bootsrap repository") on github to see which components have been removed
 * almost all remaining .less files have been changed or extended.
 Most changes involve colors, margins, paddings, sizing
 * components.less has been added.
-This contains specific styling for Waisda?® on top of the bootstrap-files
+This contains specific styling for Waisda? on top of the bootstrap-files

 Less-files starting with the word ‘responsive-' contain specific styling in order to make your design act on different screen-sizes.
 Some changes were made to this files but it was not fully tested.
 The current version only has one fixed width.
 The responsive stylesheets are left to offer some examples of the grid-system.
 More information on how-to uses the styles for responsive design can be found in the section about [responsive layout](http://twitter.github.com/bootstrap/scaffolding.html#responsive "Bootstrap's responsive design") on the Bootstrap-site.